munificent/craftinginterpreters/book/classes.md

 are only so many hours in the day and if a cut corner here or there lets you get more features to users in less time, it may very well be a net win for their happiness and productivity.
-The trick is figuring out *which* corners to cut that won't cause your future self to curse your short-sightedness.
+The trick is figuring out *which* corners to cut that won't cause your users and future self to curse your short-sightedness.

 </aside>

-In order to keep jlox compatible with that, we add a little special case code in
-LoxFunction:

 ^code return-this (2 before, 1 after)